PCI Approved Scanning Vendors: A Buyer’s Guide

 Cost: ~$60,000 for a full enterprise vulnerability management solution per year.

-Notes: In this case study, it is not possible to separate the cost of the PCI ASV assessments from the greater vulnerability management program, because the organization was leveraging the enterprise vendor.
-This is a valid approach to meet this requirement and requires little to no additional effort of contracting with a consultancy to perform the assessment.
+Notes: In this case study, it is not possible to separate the cost of the PCI ASV assessments from the greater vulnerability management program because the organization was leveraging the enterprise vendor.
+This is a valid approach to meet this requirement and requires little to no additional effort to contract with a consultancy to perform the assessment.
 In both cases, the in-scope IP addresses must be identified before the assessment starts.

 The only difference for this organization is that the security staff was required to configure the report generation within the tool and the frequency of reporting.
 Once this was set, it was automatically completed and emailed to all stakeholders with no additional maintenance needed.